Dear Shareholders,

 2020 was an extraordinary year.
 The coronavirus pandemic caught the economy unawares and with considerable force.
 Public life ground to a halt in many countries around the world and, today, the pandemic still poses enormous economic, political and social challenges for us all.
 To overcome this exceptional situation, we focused – and continue to focus – on three priorities:

-• Protecting the health of our employees
+- Protecting the health of our employees

-• Keeping production running and supplying our customers
+- Keeping production running and supplying our customers

-• Safeguarding the company’s long-term future
+- Safeguarding the company’s long-term future

 A year has passed since the initial shock wave and, today, we can see that we have steered WACKER soundly amid the pandemic turmoil.
 Our ability to keep the company operating without interruptions under these critical conditions is due to the efforts of our employees.
 They delivered a strong performance.
 On behalf of the entire Executive Board, I would like to thank each of them for their exceptional commitment and flexibility, and for their self-discipline and sense of responsibility in dealing with coronavirus.

 When the world comes to a virtual standstill, WACKER cannot expect to emerge unscathed.
 Our sales of €4.69 billion were 4.8 percent lower than the year before.
 The sales downturn was strongest in Q2 2020.
 In the second half of the year, we made up for most of that decline thanks to growing demand for our products.
-At €666.3 million, (earnings before interest, taxes, depreciation and amortization) fell 14.9 percent year over year.
+At €666.3 million, EBITDA (earnings before interest, taxes, depreciation and amortization) fell 14.9 percent year over year.
 However, in 2019, our EBITDA had included special income of €112.5 million in insurance compensation.
 Adjusted for that income, EBITDA declined by a slight 0.7 percent year over year despite coronavirus.
 A very positive fact is that WACKER has returned to profit, posting net income of €202.3 million, after a loss in 2019.

 Various other key financial indicators also show how well we weathered the adversities of 2020.
 WACKER has always paid particular attention to having stable finances.
 They are the basis for investments and profitable growth – the foundation on which the company’s future is built.
 In the reporting year, we aligned our investment budget with the financially challenging situation, paring back our capital expenditures to roughly €225 million, though not at the expense of future opportunities.
 In addition, we systematically reduced our inventories, which lowered current assets significantly.
-Both actions bolstered our , which almost quadrupled to roughly €700 million.
+Both actions bolstered our net cash flow, which almost quadrupled to roughly €700 million.
 High cash inflows from operating activities coupled with sufficient liquidity were the key factors in bringing our net financial debt down to only about €68 million.

 The company’s financial stability is the basis of our dividend policy, which is to distribute some 50 percent of our net income to you, our shareholders.
 Consequently, at the Annual Shareholders’ Meeting in May 2021, the Supervisory Board and Executive Board will propose a dividend payment of €2.00 per share.
 This corresponds to more than half of our net income for 2020.

 WACKER’s chemical business is our sales and earnings engine.
 That remains true even though WACKER did not post sales growth in 2020.
-Lower average prices for standard and reduced volumes due to the pandemic slowed sales and earnings at WACKER SILICONES.
-WACKER raised its amid robust demand from the construction industry and lower raw-material prices.
+Lower average prices for standard silicones and reduced volumes due to the pandemic slowed sales and earnings at WACKER SILICONES.
+WACKER POLYMERS raised its EBITDA amid robust demand from the construction industry and lower raw-material prices.
 At WACKER BIOSOLUTIONS, both sales and EBITDA grew.

 First: average prices for solar-grade polysilicon stopped falling.